 A key member the team was Dr. Kimberly Nicholas, a North Coast native, who at the time was in the midst of her doctoral degree program at Stanford University, studying the potential effects of climate change on high-quality winegrowing in Napa and Sonoma.
 With this team in place, and working with the vintners and growers in Napa Valley, a set of criteria was designed to collect and investigate as much historical, in-field data as possible to determine climate patterns and trends specific to the Napa Valley appellation.

 Vintner and climate study task force member Christopher Howell of Cain Vineyard & Winery said, "We winemakers are farmers--as farmers, we live not by the climate, but much more by the weather, i.e.: day to day, week to week, season to season, and year to year.
 In order to get clear evidence of climate change, we need to be able to compare trends over decades--this is not a perspective on the usual human scale."

 The Pacific Ocean is our region's greatest temperature control.
 From living here, we know that the warmer the Central Valley becomes on a summer day, the more intensely the fog pours in from the coast.
 This is the 'vacuum effect' of the warmer interior valley.
 We have been blessed to have the perfect mix of warm days and fog/coastal cooling that allow us to grow some of the finest wines in the world.
 "Globally, the years 1998, 2005, 2006 and now 2010 were the warmest years on record, but they were some of the coolest for the Napa Valley.

 There is a suggestion by some climate scientists that, as the interior areas warm in the future, Napa temperatures may actually remain relatively moderate, or even cool as maritime air gets drawn further up the Valley.
 Either way, warmer or cooler, it's different than what we're experiencing today--so as prudent farmers we need to look at all of our possible scenarios and consider best practices to continue to grow the best wine grapes," Howell concluded.

 The new study emphasizes the need for maintaining regular observations at high-quality weather stations around the Valley.
 Estimates of temperature changes in the Napa region are hampered by local changes in exposure, buildings and paved areas around the longest existing weather stations.
 For example, the commonly used weather station at Napa State Hospital, with a record going back 100 years, is situated over an irrigated lawn next to a black top driveway and a building with a large window air conditioning unit, and the St. Helena weather station is mounted on the roof of the city fire station, but was moved three times in recent decades.

 Click Below to Read the Full Release

-Contact: Terry Hall,Communications Director 707-968-4217 email@example.com
+Contact: Terry Hall,Communications Director707firstname.lastname@example.org